--thermal mass can be used to store excess solar energy during a winter day and redistribute it through the night.
+-thermal mass can be used to store excess solar energy during a winter day and redistribute it through the night

 Energy savings can be greatly increased by lowering the demand on artificial lighting within the building envelope.
 The practice of daylighting involves the placement of windows, openings, and reflective surfaces in a manner that allows sunlight during the day to provide effective internal lighting.
 Particular attention is given to daylighting when the goal of a building is to maximize visual comfort while reducing energy costs.
 Common components of daylighting include skylights, clerestory windows, light shelves, and light reflectors.

 Heavily processed or manufactured products and materials are usually more energy intensive.
 As long as durability and performance are not sacrificed, low-embodied materials should be chosen.
 By careful selection of materials, the depletion of our resources for raw materials can be reduced.
 Fuel and water used in the extraction process and initial manufacturing processes can be reduced.
-New methods of manufacturing are constantly emerging and these new methods allow for a product that uses more efficient on-site assembly, minimal waste in construction, and low levels of volatile compounds that can contaminate air quality and increase the demand for mechanical systems.
+New methods of manufacturing are constantly emerging, and these new methods allow for a product that uses more efficient on-site assembly, minimal waste in construction, and low levels of volatile compounds that can contaminate air quality and increase the demand for mechanical systems.

 •Life Cycle Assessment

 There are also many ways outside the building to improve our impact on the environment.
 Some solutions are as simple as the selection of drought resistant native plants and perennial groundcover.
 This will reduce the amount of water necessary to maintain a healthy landscape.
 Water from sinks, showers, and laundry facilities is often called graywater.
-In most cases local codes will allow that this water be recycled and used in the irrigation of the site.
+In most cases local codes will allow this water to be recycled and used in the irrigation of the site.
 We can design the landscapes to absorb water and rainfall rather than allowing it to be carried off in storm sewers.
 The landscaping itself (trees and shrubbery) can abate strong winter winds as well as funnel cool summer breezes to the building.
-Trees on the west and east sides of a building can provide shade that can dramatically reduce cooling loads.
+Trees on the west and east sides of a building can provide shade that could dramatically reduce cooling loads.

 As with everything in life, there are means and methods by which we can push concepts to the limit.
-This holds true with Green Building as well.
+This holds true with green building as well.
 Rather than passively allowing for the above eco-friendly solutions to take effect and reap the benefits, for some, it is a matter of proactively harnessing and storing the elements themselves, including the following:

 -Photovoltaic systems are commonly known as solar panels which harness and store energy from the sun.
 The photovoltaic effect is the creation of voltage or electrical current in a material (silicon, cadmium telluride, copper sulfide) when exposed to sunlight.

--Wind Turbines harness one of the lowest cost renewable energy resources, wind.
+-Wind turbines harness one of the lowest cost renewable energy resources, wind.

--Biomass Fuels are fuels made from plant and animal matter.
+-Biomass fuels are fuels made from plant and animal matter.
 More specifically, agricultural wastes, alcohol fuels, animal wastes, and municipal solid waste can all be processed and burned to produce biomass fuels.
 This process is very much still in its infancy, but using renewable, continually-growing plant material is also becoming a sensible option.

-•High Efficiency Fixtures and Appliances
+•High-Efficiency Fixtures and Appliances

-“Energy Efficiency” in appliances and fixtures means a reduction in demand for energy of any kind while providing the same or better quality products and services.
+“Energy efficiency” in appliances and fixtures means a reduction in demand for energy of any kind while providing the same or better quality products and services.
 Energy efficiency is the most cost-effective energy resource available to us because we can access it immediately.
 Since it reduces overall energy demand, energy efficiency should be put into place before renewable energy systems are installed, thereby increasing cost-effectiveness of renewable energy systems.
 High-efficiency appliances also offer economic and environmental advantages over conventional appliances.